-- 1. How do I know when the dead period begins and ends each year?

-Answer: The dead period will be nine (9) days in length and begin the weekend preceding the 4th of July and the weekend following or including the 4th of July. - 2.
-Does the Summertime Dead Period Policy cover non-athletic activities?
+- 1. How do I know when the dead period begins and ends each year? - Answer: The dead period will be nine (9) days in length and begin the weekend preceding the 4th of July and the weekend following or including the 4th of July.

-\Answer: No, the Summertime Dead Period Policy only applies to athletic activities that are governed by the OSSAA. - 3.
+- 2. Does the Summertime Dead Period Policy cover non-athletic activities?
+Answer: No, the Summertime Dead Period Policy only applies to athletic activities that are governed by the OSSAA. - 3.
 Can a coach and a player have any contact for instruction purposes during the Summertime Dead Period?
 Answer: No, contact between coaches, assistant coaches and sponsors with enrolled or pre-enrolled students for the purpose of coaching, teaching, training, or instructing is prohibited. - 4.
-Can a student participate without the member school coach at member school facilities in an athletic activity during the Summertime Dead Period?

-\\Answer: No, school athletic facilities may not be used by enrolled or pre-enrolled students during the dead period in - 5.
-Can a member school coach use member school facilities to train, coach or instruct secondary-level students during the Dead Period? - Answer: No, the policy prohibits the use of member school facilities during the Dead Period for the purpose of coaching, teaching, training, or instructing.
+Can a student participate without the member school coach at member school facilities in an athletic activity during the Summertime Dead Period ?
+Answer: No, school athletic facilities may not be used by enrolled or pre-enrolled students during the dead period in connection with any athletic activity governed by the OSSAA. - 5.
+Can a member school coach use member school facilities to train, coach or instruct secondary-level students during the Dead Period?
+Answer: No, the policy prohibits the use of member school facilities during the Dead Period for the purpose of coaching, teaching, training, or instructing.
 Facility maintenance is not prohibited by the policy. - 6.
 Does the Summertime Dead Period Policy prohibit participation in a National level tournament during the dead period?

-Answer: No, the coach and any enrolled or pre-enrolled students who have qualified earlier in the summer for a national level tournament may participate in that tournament.
-Coaches may ask for an exceptin to this policy through the Athletic Administrator for the school attending the tournament.
-All request must come from school administration in writing.
+Answer: Yes, however the coach and any enrolled or pre-enrolled students who have qualified earlier in the summer for a national level tournament may participate in that tournament provided the Athletic Administrator for the school attending the tournament has submitted a request in writing for an exception to the summertime dead period rule.
+Only tournaments who have participated in a structured series leading to the National level tournament will be considered for an exception.